Soil Science and Conservation Certificate

 - Other courses as approved by the certificate advisor.

 - For students wishing to complete both the soil and water certificates, NRES 474 will count for the specific required course for both certificates, but students will only earn the second certificate by completing a third course from the list of approved graduate-level courses.

 Availability of Courses

 The courses listed in these certificate requirements are all available online to non-degree-seeking students.
-The most up-to-date information about when each NRES course will be available next online.
+Click here for the most up-to-date information about when each NRES course will next be available online.

 Estimated tuition and fees for the Professional Development Certificate depend on the number of courses and hours taken.
 See Illinois Online for tuition and fee information.